10 Facts You Did Not Know About New Zealand’s Glaciers

 4. Glaciers carry gold!

-Ice Age glaciers are the reason gold was found on the river beds, streams and beaches.
+Ice Age glaciers are the reason gold was found in the river beds, streams and beaches.
 The gold was carried by glaciers down the mountain, the rivers and finally out to sea, turning the beaches into a shimmering shining shore which sparked the 1860’s West Coast and Otago gold rush!

 5. Glaciers are the reason New Zealand’s rivers and lakes look like this…

-The milky blue water flowing from glacial melt is the result of finely ground rock that pigments the water.
+The milky blue water flowing from the glacial melt is the result of finely ground rock that pigments the water.
 This pigment is called “rock flour”.
-During the Ice Age, wind picked up the rock flour from the South Island’s inland glaciers and covered the Banks Peninsula, several hundred kilometres away, in metres of thick rock flour.
+During the Ice Age, the wind picked up the rock flour from the South Island’s inland glaciers and covered the Banks Peninsula, several hundred kilometres away, in metres of thick rock flour.